PentatonicZ/PZBitcoin-Mining/README.md

 - ⚡ **Dynamic Energy Usage** — mining efficiency based on available power.
 - 💰 **Reward System** — tangible in-game crypto rewards with trade or crafting potential.
 - 💬 **Expanded Admin Tools** — better debugging, balance controls, and event triggers.
+- 🕵️‍♂️ **Cybercrime & Hacking** — other players can **hack** discovered mining rigs/computers to steal or take control of mining progress **if** they meet server-designated requirements (a minimum **Lockpicking** and **Electronics** level).
+Server hosts will be able to configure the required skill thresholds and toggle hacking on/off for balance and roleplay reasons.
 ---

 ## 🧩 Installation